bluespink/cis74/WebDriver/README.md

-Selenium/WebDriver with Python test case automation via a simple modification of a test case *A-link.py*.
+#Selenium/WebDriver with Python test case automation

+*P-link.py* is a simple modification of a test case *A-link.py*